vnijs/radiant/inst/base/tools/app/about.md

 ## Source code

 The source code is available on GitHub at <https://github.com/vnijs/radiant>.
 Three (related) apps are included in the inst/ directory. `Base`, offers data loading, saving, viewing, visualizing, merging, and transforming tools.
 The `quant` app sources the code from base and extends it.
 This app is used in the _Quantitative Analysis_ class at the Rady School of Management (UCSD).
 Finally, the `marketing` app sources the code from `base` and `quant` and extends it with additional tools.
 The `quant` app focuses on (basic) quantitative analysis (e.g., comparing means, regression, etc.).
 The `marketing` app focuses on marketing analytics by adding clustering, principle component analysis, conjoint analysis, etc. This app is used in the _Research for Marketing Decisions_ class at Rady (UCSD).

+## Credits

+Radiant would not be possible without [R](http://cran.rstudio.com/) and [Shiny](http://shiny.rstudio.com/).
+I would like to thank [Joe Cheng](https://github.com/jcheng5), [Winston Chang](https://github.com/wch), and [Yihui Xie](https://github.com/yihui) for answering questions, providing suggestions, and providing amazing tools for the R community.
+For an overview of other packages that Radiant relies on please see <a href="http://vnijs.github.io/radiant/about.html">vnijs.github.io/radiant/about.html</a>.

 ## License